emilybisp/CSC4006/README.md

 # CSC4006
-Crossing the Rubkion: Group-theoretic methods for Rubik's cubes
+Crossing the Rubkion: Group-theoretic solving methods for standard and non standard Rubik's Cubes

-File locations must be changed in the following files to allow execution:
+File locations must be changed in Main.g to allow execution.

-* testn3.g
-* testn4.g
-* testn5.g
-* testMega.g
-* testPyra.g
+* Run Main.g with GAP
-* CollapseCube4.g
+* Select cube
-* CollapseCube5.g
+* Enter moves

+Due to 5x5 cube group and subgroups sizes max 3 moves recommended to reduce computation time.